-- 1. Documentation of the applicant's financial instrument (see Specification 8 to the agreement). - 2.
+- 1. Documentation of the applicant's continued operations instrument (see Specification 8 to the agreement). - 2.
 Confirmation of contact information and signatory to the agreement. - 3.
-Notice of any material changes requested to the terms of the agreement.

-4. The applicant must report: (i) any ownership interest it holds in any registrar or reseller of registered names, (ii) if known, any ownership interest that a registrar or reseller of registered names holds in the applicant, and (iii) if the applicant controls, is controlled by, or is under common control with any registrar or reseller of registered names.
+Notice of any material changes requested to the terms of the agreement. - 4.
+The applicant must report: (i) any ownership interest it holds in any registrar or reseller of registered names, (ii) if known, any ownership interest that a registrar or reseller of registered names holds in the applicant, and (iii) if the applicant controls, is controlled by, or is under common control with any registrar or reseller of registered names.
 ICANN retains the right to refer an application to a competition authority prior to entry into the registry agreement if it is determined that the registry-registrar cross-ownership arrangements might raise competition issues.
 For this purpose "control" (including the terms "controlled by" and "under common control with") means the possession, directly or indirectly, of the power to direct or cause the direction of the management or policies of a person or entity, whether through the ownership of securities, as trustee or executor, by serving as a member of a board of directors or equivalent governing body, by contract, by credit arrangement or otherwise.

-Prior to entry into a registry agreement with an applicant, ICANN may conduct a pre-contract review.
-To ensure that an applicant continues to be a going concern in good legal standing, ICANN reserves the right to ask the applicant to submit additional updated documentation and information before entering into the registry agreement.Entry into any registry agreement by ICANN must first be approved by the ICANN Board of Directors.
+To ensure that an applicant continues to be a going concern in good legal standing, ICANN reserves the right to ask the applicant to submit additional updated documentation and information before entering into the registry agreement.